 To understand this change, we must go back to 2018, when Virgil Abloh took over as artistic director of Louis Vuitton menswear.
 His appointment broke the rules: luxury, until then anchored in tradition and exclusivity, opened its doors to streetwear, sneakers, and music culture.
 Virgil didn’t just design clothes, he designed cultural moments.
 With him, Vuitton went from being a closed maison to a global stage where influencers, rappers, gamers, and artists all had a place.
 Luxury became a conversation of the people, by and for the masses.
 And that model became the blueprint for the rest of the industry: if Vuitton could do it, why not Vans, Ray-Ban, or Oakley?

 What’s interesting is how we’ve moved from an era of superficial collaborations to one in which artists have decision-making power.
 Lady Gaga as creative director of Polaroid (2010) and Alicia Keys at Blackberry (2013) were failed attempts to connect technology and music with pure marketing strategy.
 Today, the game has changed.
-Rihanna at Puma, Kanye West at Adidas and Tyler, The Creator at Converse have shown that artists can bring not only visibility, but also aesthetic direction, consistency, and community.
-The difference is enormous: they no longer just lend their faces to a campaign, they impose their vision on the entire communication strategy.
+Rihanna at Puma, Kanye West x Yeezy at Adidas and Tyler, The Creator at Converse have shown that artists can bring not only visibility, but also aesthetic direction, consistency, and community.
+The difference is huge: they no longer just lend their faces to a campaign, they impose their vision on the entire communication strategy.

 Sigue toda la información de HIGHXTAR desde Facebook, Twitter o Instagram